L-lysine monohydrochloride (HCL) | Cattle and small ruminants

-It is necessary for poultry for the regulation of nitrogen and carbohydrate metabolism, as well as for the synthesis of nucleotides and chromoproteins, it promotes intensive growth of younger animals, intensive use of feed, and melanin pigment formation in poultry feathers; lysine affects formation of erythrocytes and calcium deposition in bones, is involved in redox reactions, activates transamination and deamination of amino acids, facilitates calcium and phosphorus absorption.
+It is necessary for animals for the regulation of nitrogen and carbohydrate metabolism, as well as for the synthesis of nucleotides and chromoproteins, it promotes intensive growth of younger animals, affects the formation of erythrocytes and calcium deposition in bones, is involved in redox reactions, activates transamination and deamination of amino acids, facilitates calcium and phosphorus absorption.
+Appearance

 Available lysine is more completely used for the synthesis of proteins especially relevant for the formation of skeletal tissue, enzymes and hormones.
-At the same time, with the deficiency of available carbohydrates, lysine can be metabolized to yield glucose and ketone bodies.
-This process is an important energy source for poultry under fasting.
-Lysine deficiency in some feed reaches 15–20 %.
+At the same time, with the deficiency of available carbohydrates, lysine can be metabolized to yeld glucose and ketone bodies.
+This process is an important energy source for cattle.

 25 kg bags or 1 000 kg big bags.